CCLA Server Rules of Play

 - Unless otherwise specified, all moves in CCLA Webserver games shall be made by committing them through the ICCF Webserver.
 Conditional moves are allowed when so indicated in the tournament rules listed on the tournament start sheet.
 The ICCF Webserver system will generate an immediate email informing the opponent of the move played and giving other relevant information.
 If a player disables receipt of these emails, the player is still responsible to monitor the progress and time utilization in all his games.
 If a player's e-mail service does not deliver mail from the ICCF Webserver, the player is still responsible to monitor the progress and time utilization in all games.

 - For all sections begun after March 5, 2019, length of time to complete CCLA server events is 18 months.
 The time limit, typically 10 moves in 30 days, is shown at the bottom of the cross table of each event and on the start sheet issued at the beginning of each tournament.
-Timestamps are automatically entered by the Webserver with each move and are assumed to be correct unless the Tournament Director is told otherwise by ICCF officials.
+Time stamps are automatically entered by the Webserver with each move and are assumed to be correct unless the Tournament Director is told otherwise by ICCF officials.

 - Playing time is counted in days (24-hour periods).
 A player has 24 hours to respond to a move before a day of playing time is recorded by the Webserver.
 Periods of less than 24 hours between moves are disregarded.
 The basis for Webserver date/time is Greenwich Mean Time (GMT) or other central time defined by the location of the Webserver.
 All time saved is carried forward.
 A competitor who exceeds the time allowed forfeits the game.